The story gives an account of how a parent lead by example to build self-esteem and life-long confidence in her teenage

 Alisha, Adny’s mom, sat next to him on the couch and told him a story - her story.
 She said to Adny, “Alright, let us not prepare.
 Do you want to hear a small story?
 This story is about mom and grandmother.”

 Adny was relieved and excited.
-He adored grandmother.
+He adored his grandmother.

 Alisha continued.
 “I used to ride a motorized scooter when I was very young.
 I lived in the cantonment with my parents and I was a happy teenager.”

 Adny’s eyes sparkled.

-“Grandfather used to go far away for work every day.
+“Grandfather used to go far away to work every day.
 Every morning he would board a bus and return home late.
 The arrangement made it possible for me and my younger brother to continue going to our school in the city.
-It was a very good school and my parents wanted us to continue our education there."
+It was an excellent school, and my parents wanted us to continue our education there.”

 “We saw our parents working hard, Adny,” Alisha said.
 “So, we wanted to help in whatever way we could.
 Grandmother would take care of the house.
 One of my chores was to go to the market and buy groceries.”

 Alisha’s thoughts transported her into her childhood.
-She remembered, how different the world outside was.
-Mom and dad kept her in their oasis of love.
-Outside the oasis was a new world, which she was exploring on her own.
+A teenager's world outside of home can be very different.
+Her mom and dad kept her in their oasis of love.
+Outside, the oasis was a new world, which she was exploring on her own.

 Teenagers can be mean at times.
 Kids would stare at her when she took her scooter out.
-Some would laugh and the others offered snide comments at times.
-“Look at her!” she would hear.
-“Look how she will take that turn.
-I bet she will fall.”
+Some would laugh, and the others offered snide comments at times.
+“Look at you!” she would hear.
+“Let us see how you are going to take that turn.
+I bet you will fall.”
 And the comments would pour.

 Her tall frame made her strong, physically.
-But as an adolescent, who was just growing out of childhood, she did not have strength in her mind to be able to handle those comments.
+But as an adolescent, who was just growing out of childhood, she was still learning to become brave in her mind to be able to handle those comments.

 Adny shook Alisha, “Mommy, tell me what happened after that.”

 Alisha said, “One day, I went to the market with my mother.”

 Alisha’s mother carries herself gracefully in her five feet and a few inches tall frame.